SeatPlan Logo

 When booking, always check the minimum age requirements and content warnings to ensure the show is suitable for your child, whatever their age.
 Across the West End, children aged 16 and under must be accompanied by, and sat with, an adult.

-We update our listings regularly, so keep an eye on this page throughout the year to see some of the best theatre shows for toddlers in 2023.
+We update our listings regularly, so keep an eye on this page throughout the year to see some of the best theatre shows for toddlers in 2024.

 Booster seats are a great way to ensure your child can see the stage clearly.
-Most children’s and family shows will offer booster seats, including Disney’s Frozen and The Lion King.
+Most children’s and family shows will offer booster seats, including Disney’s The Lion King.
 These can be collected at the theatre when you arrive and may be limited to first-come, first-serve.

 It’s a good idea to talk to children about the show they are going to see, especially if they have not attended a live performance before.
 If it is based on a book or television programme, try to watch this before attending so they recognise the characters on stage.